 Item 8: Reacting Politely to Other Dogs

 If your dog is nervous around other dogs, an exercise like the one in item three can help your dog become more comfortable.
 Simply start with your dog far enough away from the other dog that they aren’t upset.
-Reward your dog in the presence of the other dog.
+Then, reward your dog in the presence of the other dog.
 Slowly decrease the distance.

 Item 9: Reacting Calmly to a Distraction

-A well-socialized dog will be a more confident dog which is helpful for passing this test.
+A well-socialized dog will be a more confident dog, which is helpful for passing this test.
 You can also desensitize your dog to distractions similar to what the evaluator will use for the test (a dropped food dish, a jogger moving past the dog, etc.).
 Start with the distraction at a low enough level that your dog doesn’t react.
 Follow these steps:

 Item 10: Reacting Calmly to Supervised Separation From the Owner